mastermind-zed/mastermind-zed/README.md

 - 👯 I’m looking to collaborate on **C/C++, Python.**

 - 🤝 I’m looking for help with **any of my public repositories.
-If you have improvements to submit, make a fork**
+If you have improvements to submit, make a fork.**

 - 💬 Ask me about **C++, Java**